cjcoats/SMOKE-m3utilio/src/README.md

 to continue inappropriately with a potentially-bad value).

 I/O API routine `M3ERR` was deprecated (replaced by `M3EXIT` and `M3WARN`)
-for I/O API Prototype 0.5 in July 1992, and `TRIMLEN` was deprecated (replaced by Fortran-90 intrinsic `LEN_TRIM`) for I/O API version 3.0
+for I/O API Prototype 0.5 of July 1992, and `TRIMLEN` was deprecated (replaced by Fortran-90 intrinsic `LEN_TRIM`) for I/O API version 3.0
 (2002).
 Occurrences of both of these have been replaced.